Cooops/abupower/README.md

 ## General Thoughts

 - The application is certainly not 100% optimized, as this was a learning project first and foremost.
 The focus was on making it functional before anything else.
-Overall, I am very satisfied with how it turned out.
+Overall, I am quite satisfied with how it turned out.
 - I am not a UX/UI designer, but I tried to make the UI at least bearable.
 Ping me if you think it is way off.
-- I would like to add support for active listings and other sets, but for the time being I am happy with it's minimalistic nature.
+- I would like to add support for active listings and other sets, but for the time being I am ok with it's minimalistic nature.
 - eBay's API is a little wonky...this has been a good lesson that I should be careful about building any application-to-scale on top of or relying on any sort of API.

 ## License